-Trombone Choir and Trombone Choir Events, Studio Class (Those with conflicts will not have their grades adversely affected), Brass Faculty Recitals, Guest Artist Masterclasses and Recitals, Studio Recitals, as well as BRASS AREA RECITALS and CONVOCATION RECITALS.
+Trombone Choir and Trombone Choir Events, Studio Class (Those with conflicts will not have their grades adversely affected), Masterclass, Brass Faculty Recitals, Guest Artist Masterclasses and Recitals, Studio Recitals, as well as BRASS AREA RECITALS and CONVOCATION RECITALS.
 An unexcused absence from one of these events, or failure to perform on a recital, affects grading in the same way as an unexcused absence from a lesson.
 An applied instructor has no obligation to make up a lesson if the student signs up late, or fails to show up for a scheduled lesson.
 Lessons that need to be rescheduled due to absence of the teacher will be made up promptly at the mutual convenience of the student and teacher.
+If a student has an unexcused absence from the dress rehearsal for a trombone ensemble performance, they will not participate in the following performance.
+If a student has an unexcused absence from one of the studio events listed above, an alternative makeup assignment may be given to erase the unexcused absence at the discretion of the instructor.